mattdrago/build-light/README.markdown

 This script has been tested only on a generation 1 Delcom USB Visual Signal Indicator (804005)

+To be able to run this script as a non-root user, setup a udev rule for Delcom devices.
+Make sure to re-attach the devices after copying the rules file.

+    sudo cp 70-delcom.rules /etc/udev/rules.d/

 Bundled PyUSB is 1.0.0-a0

 References for libusb code: